 The average height of an NHL netminder is 6’2″.
 The goal is four feet high.
 Ben Bishop is the tallest goalie in the game, towering at 6’7″ and there are more than 40 goalies between him and the average.
 Each and every one of them is a mix of a basketball player’s height and reach with gymnast-like flexibility.
 Take a look at big ole Ben in that picture.
-See much net to shoot at?
+That's insane.
+He's just too damn big.
 The current cage is no longer a match for these behemoths.

 I vote to expand the net by a foot in height and in length.
-Hockey purists just lit themselves on fire.
-Let's pause a moment for firefighters reading this to get back from extinguishing them.
+The hockey purists just lit themselves on fire.
+Let's pause a moment for the firefighters reading this to get back from extinguishing them.

-NHL goal numbers have plummeted since the 1990s when the average goalie height was 5’11".
+NHL goal numbers have plummeted since the 1990s when the average goalie height was just 5’11".
 The league tried to solve the problem with tighter goalie jerseys and smaller pads, but you can only shave off so much padding before getting hit with a vulcanized rubber disk moving at 100 mph becomes dangerous.
 With bigger nets will come more goals, which will bring in more casual fans and excite the diehards who will eventually get over this change ruining their sacred game.
-Watching a hockey game in person would be incredible, and not just because of the scoring.
+What are you going to do, Canada?
+Not watch hockey?
+Seeing a game in person would be incredible, and not just because of the scoring.
 Blocked shots and flashy saves would have extra oomph in front of a cavernous net.
-Will netminders suffer?
-Yeah, but that’s the price you have to pay to make the game fun again.
+Will netminder's stats suffer?
+Yes, but that is the price you have to pay to make the game fun again.
 We already have giants putting up inflated stats, as compared to goalies of the past.
 Every other sport is looking for ways to improve offensive production.
 It’s time to get on board, hockey fans.

 No Fighting – EVER.
 Those hockey fans that just lit themselves on fire?
 They just went nuclear.
 My apologies, Don Cherry, but the sport of hockey doesn’t need fighting.
 It just doesn’t.
 The NHL should police the game, not the players.
-I think part of the reason the NHL does such a poor job enforcing law and order through the front office is that having the players do it gives them a bit of plausible deniability when they (often) blow a decision.
+I think part of the reason the NHL does such a poor job enforcing law and order through the front office is that having the players do it gives them a bit of protection when they (often) blow a decision.
 In my league, if you drop your gloves, you get an automatic 5 game suspension.
-If you do it again, it doubles, and so on.
+If you do it again, it doubles, and so on before resetting after the season.
 Without the fear or “need” for retribution from slights both real and imagined, hockey will finally have the space needed to hit an offensive gear not seen since the era of Gretzky.
 Come at me, you traditionalist bums.
-I'm trying to make the sport better.
+I'm trying to make your sport better.

 NFL: (Kind Of) Adopt College Football’s Overtime

-The NFL has plenty of off-field problems to figure out before we even get to the grass.
+The NFL has plenty of off-field problems to figure out before we even get on the turf.
 I’ll leave those alone because we all know they’ll never get fixed before the sport eventually dies.
 But before it does die, there is one thing I’d love to see change as soon as possible.
 Overhaul the overtime.

 First of all, ties are the worst.
-No real American can be for ending any game without a winner (I’m looking at you, MLS) so the most American of sports sure as hell shouldn’t even leave the opportunity for a tie to occur.
-Secondly, The NFL’s overtime rules aren’t very fair to teams who don’t win a literal coin flip.
-This would be an easy fix for the NFL if they could stop tripping over their gold-leaf pillow forts and actually improve their game.
+No real American can be for ending any game without a winner (I’m looking at you, MLS) so the most American of sports sure as hell shouldn’t even leave the opportunity for a tie to occur, however unlikely it is.
+Secondly, The NFL’s revamped overtime rules still aren’t very fair to teams who don’t win a literal coin flip.
+This would be an easy fix for the NFL if they could stop tripping over their gold-leaf pillow forts and actually improve the game.

 On the flip side of that coin, my Falcons still would have lost to the Patriots in Super Bowl LI, but they would have at least had a chance to further embarrass themselves under this system, which is only fair.

-Pour one out for the XFL, who gave the world two great things in its short rebirth: That giant beer snake and the XFL kickoff.
+Pour one out for the XFL, [UPDATE: THE ROCK IS OUR SAVIOR] who gave the world two great things in its short rebirth: That giant beer snake and the XFL kickoff.
 The NFL should photocopy that kickoff and say that Goodell found the plans within a burning bush.
-It's what Vince would do.
+It's what Vince McMahon would do.

 MLB: Robot Umpires

-Just like our current awful home plate umpires, this system will still make (way fewer) mistakes.
-That’s why each team gets a single pitch challenge.
+Just like our current awful home plate umpires, this system will still make mistakes.
+Way fewer mistakes.
+When the rare occasion arises, each team gets a single pitch challenge.
 If a manager feels slighted by the system, a human will review the tape and either agree with the system or change the call.
 This can happen at any time during an at-bat.
 If the first pitch of an at-bat was really a ball, the manager can ask for the review later in the at-bat, allowing for the flow of the game to not be paused.
 This would have the extra dramatic effect of sometimes turning full-counts into walks or strikeouts, depending on the call.

 The human reviewing the pitch will be— and get ready for this twist, the home plate umpire.
 We will still have a person standing behind the plate, maybe not right behind the action, but close enough to call plays at the plate, foul tips, and have dust kicked on their shoes by irate managers.
 They just won’t be ruining balls and strikes anymore.

-When I was a kid, we liked to incorporate dodgeball into our baseball.
+When I was a kid, my friends liked to incorporate dodgeball into our baseball.
 On the playground, a base runner would be out if the ball hit them, either by mistake or on purpose.
-If we are going to continue to allow pitchers to attempt manslaughter by putting a fastball under the chin of a batter, then why one up the ante?
-How badass would it be for a third baseman to peg the batter on his way to first to end an inning?
+If we are going to continue to allow pitchers to attempt manslaughter by putting a fastball under the chin of a batter, then why not one up the ante?
+How badass would it be for a third baseman to peg the batter on his way to the plate to end an inning?
 Or a bomb from center field that one-hops into an advancing runner?
 Boston fans are already practicing this.
-Have ice on the ready, folks.
+Have ice on the ready, clubhouse attendants.